 There is some talk of Ascent models being quieter, but I’ve found them to be about the same as the G-Series (which is a bit quieter than the C-Series).

 The Ascent series offers a range of improvements over previous models.
 Vitamix plans to release more containers and wireless features for Ascent models, so getting an Ascent is buying into the future of Vitamix.
-It will be interesting to see what the Bluetooth features will be.
-Other standout features on all Ascent models are: timer display, 10-year warranty, clear snapping lid, and fully dishwasher safe containers.
+The distinguishing features on all Ascent models are: timer display, app connectivity, 10-year warranty, clear snapping lid, and fully dishwasher safe containers.
 Here are links to Ascent models at Vitamix.com.